Here are some of the questions typically asked by Sellers, and my answers:

 - Why should we choose you?

-I give you straight information, if I don’t have the answer I find it.
+I give you straight information.
+If I don’t have the answer I find it from a reliable source.
+I will tell you if I can’t find an answer.
 I do what I say I’m going to do, and I have the track record to support it.
-I see the inventory weekly.
 I expect you want a professional, not someone to be your best friend.
 Often friendships develop and we may even laugh and cry together.
 But the work comes first.

 Marilyn, if these are common industry complaints from Sellers, how do you make sure your clients don’t have them?